-Summary Plan Descriptions explaining the coverage in detail are available on HIP.
+Summary Plan Descriptions explaining the coverage in detail are available on the Benefits page of HIP.
 Questions concerning coverage should be referred to the Human Resources Department.

 C. Dental Insurance

 Employees are eligible to participate in the College's dental insurance plan after completing a thirty (30) calendar day waiting period.
 Dependent coverage is also available at the employee's expense.